taiping-z/zengtaiping.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: “Build it, and you understand it.”  - by John Joseph Hopfield
+subtitle: “Build it, and you understand it.” - by Hopfield
 ---

 ### Continue..